 “My favorite part of working with Melissa is that she made us feel completely comfortable no matter the situation.
 Our first experience was at our daughter’s newborn photo session.
 I was not feeling my best but she managed to make me feel at ease and just went with the flow of having a newborn that could be totally fine and calm one minute to fussy and hungry the next.
 She let us go at our own pace, we never felt rushed.” -Mindy, Charleston

 1. Turn up the heat!
 Before I arrive, turn the heat up in your house a bit so baby is nice and toasty 🙂 The goal is to have your sweet babe sleep through most of the shoot.
 (If they don’t, we’ll make it work!)

 2. Feed your little one before I arrive (older siblings, too!).
 Hopefully the baby will be in the food coma stage when I start photographing them!
 Again, no worries if they don’t sleep… I’ve done entire shoots with wide awake babes!

 3. Set aside items you want to include in the session.
 My style is capturing real life so I don’t use many “props” but I will bring a couple of wraps/blankets and a basket.
 I typically use clients’ swaddles for shoots.
 If there are any items that you would like to include in the photos (a blanket someone made, a hat or outfit, a book, etc.) go ahead and pull those out.
 I don’t NEED these items, but am happy to use them!
 Side note: remove watches and hair ties from your wrists.
 Bracelets are fine!
-If you’d like more ideas for what to wear feel free to check out this blog post I created and scroll to the bottom for newborn shoot ideas.
+If you’d like more ideas for what to wear scroll to the bottom of this post.